IBM/operator-collection-sdk/docs/tutorial.md

 **Now we need to configure the variables that are needed to execute our playbooks.**

 The `add-user` playbook requires two variables, `name`, and `userid`, which must be supplied by the user.
 The `remove-user` playbook also accepts the `userid` variable.
-To prompt the user for these values in Openshift, we must configure these variables in the `vars` section of our new custom resource.
+To prompt the user for these values in OpenShift, we must configure these variables in the `vars` section of our new custom resource.
 By doing this, the IBM® z/OS Cloud Broker can configure our operator to request these values from the user.
 After configuration, these values will be supplied to the playbook as "extra vars" (-e) input parameters during execution.

 ```bash
 vars: